 When can I start to do exercise?

 This depends on how you were treated and, if you had an operation, the type of surgery you had.
 If you had keyhole surgery, you could start gentle exercise within two weeks of the operation.
 If you had open surgery then you should wait six weeks for your abdomen to heal.
-If you were treated with Methotrexate or Expectant Management you should not resume exercise until your hCG levels are falling consistently and are in the low 100′s.
+If you were treated with Methotrexate or Expectant Management, you should not resume exercise until your hCG is at non-pregnant level.
 Exercise, like swimming, is usually safe as long as the wounds are healing or your hCG levels are low, as this is a non-impact sport.

 Will I be safe to drive?